Troubleshooting the E-26 Heat Amps Locked On Error Code

 • In the rare case the reading is within range and connections are secure, replace the control board.

 NOTE: If amp sensors need replaced, but parts are not on hand you can temporarily disable the amp sensors to allow the customer to stay in operation.
 Navigate to Menu > 4.
 Prog > 7.
 Tech Mode (enter tech passcode) > T-23B and disable the amp sensors.
-This allows the fryer to stay in operation, a message will display stating "Notice - Amp Sensors Disabled".
+This allows the fryer to stay in operation, and will display a message stating "Notice - Amp Sensors Disabled".
 Once the amp sensors are replaced, it is required to re-enable the amp sensors in T-24B.

 Other Possibilities